Search

 * Example: Searching for <mark style="color:red;">`men`</mark> will match <mark style="color:red;">`men`</mark> but not <mark style="color:red;">`mentioned`</mark>.

-* **Regex:** Allows users to search using regular expressions for advanced pattern matching.
+* **Regex:** Search using regular expressions for advanced pattern matching.

 * Example: Searching for <mark style="color:red;">`men*`</mark> will match words starting with <mark style="color:red;">`men`</mark>, such as <mark style="color:red;">`mentioned`</mark>.